 On a regularly scheduled basis, the Council reviews and revises its standards, requirements, and procedures.
 In order to facilitate these reviews, the Council appoints ad hoc educational policies, standards, requirements, and procedures committees.
 The Council’s current schedule includes review of publications related to residency education (CPME 320, Standards and Requirements for Approval of Podiatric Medicine and Surgery Residencies and CPME 330, Procedures for Approval of Podiatric Medicine and Surgery Residencies).

 October 2018: As part of the review process, the Committee reviewed the requirements for residencies from numerous professions, including allopathic medicine, occupational therapy, dentistry, and osteopathic medicine.
 Input to the process was been provided through a survey of the residency community of interest.

-June 2019: A third meeting of the Committee occurred on June 6–7.
-The Committee will continue its work on the revision of the documents and scheduled an additional meeting for March 29–30 to continue revision of CPME 320 and 330.
+December 2019: A fourth meeting of the Committee occurred on December 12–13.
+The Committee considered additional information and continued the rewrite process of CPME 320.
+The Committee scheduled an additional meeting for March 29–30 to continue revision of CPME 320 and 330.
 The Committee will continue to meet either in person or by conference call until draft copies of the documents are available for consideration by the Council.
 Once approved by CPME, the proposed document changes will then be disseminated to the community of interest, and the Council will hold one or more public forums for comment.

 The Council and its Ad Hoc Committee will be guided by the following principles in revising the residency documents: